Althaf-Ansari/Data-analysis/README.md

 * Week1	- Learning and researching about data Analysis.
 * Week2	- Implementation of analysis dashboard.
 * Week3 -	Implementation of car price prediction.
-* Week4 -	worked on UI/UX
+* Week4 -	worked on UI/UX and hosted webpage.

 ## About Website ##
-A website for automobile Industry, in this website you can find Analysis on two-wheeler with an interactive dashboard done with Tableau and second part is car price predictor for selling the car done with machine learning algorithm
+A website for automobile Industry, in this website you can find Analysis on two-wheeler with an interactive dashboard done with Tableau and second part is car price predictor for selling the car done with machine learning algorithm.

 ## Current Look of Website ##